tytydraco/yessleep/out/Lost_at_Sea_Part_1.md

 "No!" he was shouting now.
 "You don't understand.
 They...
 They did something...
 They took that thing out of the water at it was like..."

 "What thing?"
 I cut him off.
 "This was your old crew I'm guessing?
-What did they pull out of the water?"
-The man was silent for a moment.
+What did they pull out of the water?"The man was silent for a moment.
 He was shaking harder, I don't believe it was from being pulled from the ocean anymore.
 He seemed to stare off into a spot on the table for a moment, his eyes were filled with terror.

 "We were a fishing crew."
 He finally said, not bothering to lift his eyes.
 "Our captain had made a special arrangement, we were being paid to ferry two passengers.
 They..."